SafeTREC research in progress

 Cycling is an affordable and sustainable mode of travel to mitigate traffic congestion, reduce air pollution, and complement public transport in cities.
 It increases physical activity and promotes public health.
 “Bike-friendly” laws such as Idaho’s 1982 Stop Law (Idaho Statutes § 49-720) allows cyclists to treat stop signs as yield signs and red traffic lights as stop signs, allowing riders to maintain their energy and momentum.
 This research will examine the potential safety impacts of stop-as-yield legislation in California.
 Learn more.

 Evaluating the Safety Effects of Decriminalizing Jaywalking on California Streets

 This research project will review major scholarly databases, including Pubmed, TRIS, and others for articles and reports documenting risks from decriminalizing jaywalking including details such as time from implementation of the law/regulation, crash type, level of injury(ies), and other considerations.
 The team will use the information collected to estimate the impact of decriminalizing jaywalking in California.
 Learn more.

 Pedestrian Crash Hot Spots

-Network screening techniques are widely used by state agencies to identify locations with high collision concentration, also referred to as hot spots.
-However, most of the research in this regard has focused on identifying highway segments that are of concern to automobile collisions.
+Network screening techniques are widely used by state agencies to identify locations with high crash concentration, also referred to as hot spots.
+However, most of the research in this regard has focused on identifying highway segments that are of concern to automobile crashes.
 In comparison, pedestrian hot spot detection has typically focused on analyzing pedestrian crashes in specific locations, such as at/near intersections, mid-blocks, and/or other crossings, as opposed to long stretches of roadway.
 In this context, the efficiency of the some of the widely used network screening methods has not been tested.